 Once the paint dried, I buffed the faces of the shoes where they would contact (and thereby wear) the ground:

-With all the contact points buffed, I painted the tracks using Tamiya XF-68 NATO Brown (14 parts), XF-69 NATO Black (3 parts), and XF-7 Flat Red (which has become my go-to mix for tracks) and used a chisel-tipped toothpick to remove the acrylic paint from the enamel of the steel paint:
+With all the contact points buffed, I painted the tracks using Tamiya XF-68 NATO Brown (14 parts), XF-69 NATO Black (3 parts), and XF-7 Flat Red (which has become my go-to mix for tracks).
+I used a chisel-tipped toothpick to remove the acrylic paint from the enamel of the steel paint:

 I love the look of individual track shoes, I don’t like the tedium of getting them to the way I want them.

 That led me to the point where there was nothing left to do but mount them onto the suspension.
 There was about 15mm worth of play in the tracks.
 What that means is that if I compressed them longitudinally, stretching them out to the extent of their play gave me 15mm, or a little over half an inch.
 That enabled me to get the tracks as close as possible to being almost sag-free and aligned on the sprocket wheels and road wheels before gluing the pivot points of the shoes.
-Having separate fenders made putting the tracks on MUCH easier than trying to snake them under sponsons, over return wheels, and aligned on the sprocket wheels, and then adjusted for sag:
+Having separate fenders made putting the tracks on MUCH easier than trying to snake them under sponsons, over return wheels, aligned on the sprocket wheels, and then adjusted for sag: